Several states have No-Fault laws. Just look at this map:

 If you’re in an Uber accident, you may be entitled to Personal Injury Protection (PIP) insurance.
 However, if you’re hurt as a passenger in an Uber vehicle in Florida, Uber won’t give you Personal Injury Protection (PIP) benefits.
+This is true regardless of whether you live in Florida or are an out of state resident who is injured in a Florida car accident.

 If an Uber hits a pedestrian, Uber’s PIP won’t cover the pedestrian unless the Uber driver’s app was on but he wasn’t engaged in a ride.